Essential Question: How are landscapes formed and how, in turn, are cultures shaped by their landscapes?

 Each year salmon return to the myriad rivers that drain and erode Alaska’s great watersheds.
 Swarming herds of caribou migrate across vast arctic plains.
 Pods of bowhead whales follow ice leads as they migrate to northern feeding grounds each spring.

-their physical landscapes and to the people who are sustained by them.
+These biological systems are vitally connected to their physical landscapes and to the people who are sustained by them.
 While recognizing the vital role of related biological systems, for this module we will focus primarily on the relationships between physical landscapes and the cultures that inhabit them.